andrew/ultimate-awesome/README.md

 - [awesome-cybersec](https://github.com/dhotrey/awesome-cybersec) - A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security .
 - [awesome-webhid](https://github.com/robatwilliams/awesome-webhid) - Curated list of resources relating to the WebHID (Human Interface Device) API.
 - [awesome-container-queries](https://github.com/sturobson/awesome-container-queries) - A repo with links to posts of things around container queries.
-- [awesome-self-supervised-multimodal-learning](https://github.com/ys-zong/awesome-self-supervised-multimodal-learning) - A curated list of self-supervised multimodal learning resources.
+- [awesome-tech-rss](https://github.com/tuan3w/awesome-tech-rss) - List of awesome RSS channels related to startup, science and technology.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
 Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
 - [awesome-eos](https://github.com/Netherdrake/awesome-eos) - A curated list of awesome EOS frameworks, libraries, software and resources.